aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

      - Set the secret name to `accelerator/github-token` (case sensitive)
      - Select `Disable rotation`

 ### 2.3.3.
-AWS Internal Accounts Only
+AWS Internal (Employee) Accounts Only

-If deploying to an internal AWS account, to successfully install the entire solution, you need to enable Private Marketplace (PMP) before starting:
+If deploying to an internal AWS employee account, to successfully install the solution with the 3rd party firewall, you need to enable Private Marketplace (PMP) before starting:

 1. In the Organization Management account go here: https://aws.amazon.com/marketplace/privatemarketplace/create
 2. Click Create Marketplace